Tax Return Due Dates for 2018 Small Business Taxes

 Extension Deadlines for 2018 Business Tax Returns

-- Schedule C for sole proprietors and single-member LLC's: extension until October 15, 2019 (no change) filed with the owner's personal tax return
+- Schedule C for sole proprietors and single-member LLC's: extension until October 15, 2019, filed with the owner's personal tax return.

 - The corporation and S corporation extension deadline is September 16, 2019.

 Changes: New Tax Return Due Dates for Partnership and C Corporation Returns

-Partnership Tax Returns: Effective with the 2016 tax year, partnership tax returns, filed on Form 1065, must be filed by the 15th day of the third month after the tax year end date.
-For most partnership returns, that's March 15.
+Partnership tax returns: Effective with the 2016 tax year, partnership tax returns, filed on Form 1065, must be filed by the 15th day of the third month after the tax year end date.
+For most partnership returns, it's March 15.
 (The previous due date was April 15).
 The earlier deadline gives partners a chance to receive Schedule K-1's before the personal tax return due date.

 C Corporation tax returns: Generally, most all for-profit companies are organized as C corporations and take on their own tax liabilities.
-Effective with the 2016 tax year, there are new deadlines for filing corporate tax returns on Form 1120, depending on the corporation's fiscal (tax) year
+Effective with the 2016 tax year, there are new deadlines for filing corporate tax returns on Form 1120, depending on the corporation's fiscal (tax) year.

 - If the end of the fiscal year is December 31, the new deadline for 2018 returns is April 15, 2019.

-- Fiscal year-end other than December 31 is the 15th day of the 4th month after year end.
+- For fiscal year endings other than December 31, the deadline is the 15th day of the 4th month after the end of the fiscal year.

 How Tax Return Due Dates Are Determined Each Year

 If the tax return due date falls on a weekend or holiday, the due date is moved to the first following work day.
-Here are two examples:
+Here are some examples:

 More Details on 2018 Business Tax Return Due Dates

-Here is a list of the types of business entities and their tax return due dates for 2018 tax returns, due in 2019:
+Below is a breakdown of the types of business entities for tax return considerations: